Meet The Team

 Jennifer’s goal is to create a safe, non-judgmental, and comfortable space for all people to navigate life’s challenges drawing on their strengths and skills.
 Therapy is a great tool that can help make the inevitable ups and downs in life manageable.

-Jennifer accepts the following insurances: Aetna, BCBS, Cigna, CBHA, Humana TriCare, MedCost, and United HealthCare.
+Jennifer accepts the following insurances: Aetna, BCBS, Cigna, CBHA, Humana Military/TriCare, MedCost, and United HealthCare.

 Alexis Stadler, MS.Ed, LCMHCA